MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M06-Unit 8 secure your virtual hub using Azure Firewall Manager.md

 ---

-# Exercise: Secure your virtual hub using Azure Firewall Manager
+# M06-Unit 8 Secure your virtual hub using Azure Firewall Manager

 In this exercise, you will create the spoke virtual network and create a secured virtual hub, then you will connect the hub and spoke virtual networks and route traffic to your hub.
 Next you will deploy the workload servers, then create a firewall policy and secure your hub, and finally you will test the firewall.